Understanding Editorial Feedback, Edit Requests, and Writer Grading Rubrics

-You will be asked to select the task for which you are requesting an edit.
-This will typically be "Article-Writing" which will send the assignment back to the writer.
+You will select the task for which you are requesting an edit.
+This will typically be "Article-Writing," which will send the assignment back to the writer.
 You will then need to provide a comment on the edit request.

 Editors should NOT request an edit if there are simple mistakes they can correct themselves.
-Editors should rarely request edits.
-If editors find that they regularly need to submit edit requests due to major issues, they should alert their project manager of the problem.
+If editors find that they regularly need to submit edit requests due to major issues, they should alert their project manager.

 Editors should only request an edit if the writer:

-- Had an extraneous number of grammatical or formatting errors that would take longer than 3 minutes per 100 words for the editor to fix
+- Had an extraneous number of grammatical or formatting errors that would take longer than three minutes per 100 words for the editor to fix.

 In an edit request, editors must give a detailed explanation of the unsatisfactory elements of the article and advise the writer on how to fix the issues.

 Before you submit an edit request, make sure you have reviewed the entire article and provided all requested edits in one comment.
-You can also use this resource to format your edit requests/feedback.
+You can also use this resource to format your edit requests and feedback.

 Writer Grading Rubrics